Allied health activity recording

 Enterprise Patient Administration Scheme (EPAS) and allied health

-The Minimum Data Set and Data Definitions (PDF 673KB) document outlines a recommended minimum data set of activity collection regardless of the allied health site, service or activity collection system (EPAS or non-EPAS), although local workflow decisions regarding specific counting practices may be required.
+This document outlines the recommended minimum set of data collection regardless of the allied health site, service or activity collection system (EPAS or non-EPAS), although local workflow decisions regarding specific counting practices may be required.
 This aligns with the nationally mandated allied health data activity requirements (or minimum data set) for service delivery.
 To ensure reported activity is as accurate, reproducible and standardised between and within professions and service locations as possible the minimum data was developed.

-The Business Rules for Allied Health (PDF 1080KB) document focuses exclusively on Allied Health workflows specific to the EPAS system and as such should not be extrapolated to other professions or systems.
+These business rules focus exclusively on Allied Health workflows within the EPAS system and should not be used for other professions or data systems.

 Activity based funding (ABF)

 As national and state information is updated, such as the annual Independent Hospital Pricing Authority (IHPA) update to the National Efficient Price and clinic price weights, the above documents may require updates.
 As updates are released, the new information will be in italics and version control will be listed.